nvim-lua/kickstart.nvim/README.md

 (To be completed)

-## Neovim preparation and Installation for windows
+## Neovim preparation and Installation for Windows (Windows 10 / Windows 11)
+(On Windows Server 2022 there are some issues due to present unavailability of stable winget).
+Choco can partially help.

 Actions to be executed from administrator user:
 1. Chocolatey package manager installation (see https://chocolatey.org/)
   - run the following from powershell admin